danae/jdvs/README.md

 - `Train` to store information of a departing train, such as time, platform and route.

 In the `examples` folder you can find a basic example on how to use the library.

+### Usage in Max/MSP

+To use Ctjava in Max/MSP, you have to place the `Ctjava.jar` and the `minimal-json.jar` files in the `Ctjava/java-classes/lib` folder in your Max/MSP packages folder.
+Afterwards you can use the `mxj ctjava.max.MaxStation` Max object to retrieve a list of strings that resemble the departing trains at a station.
+The Max object has the following inlets and outlets:

+ - **Inlet 1**: Message containing the station name to get the departing trains, bang to refresh the departing trains.
+You can use `loadmess` here to initialize a station at load time.
+ - **Outlet 1**: List of trains departing as strings.
+ - **Outlet 2**: Number of trains departing.

 ## Documentation